addex12/comprehensive_temprature-converter/.ipynb_checkpoints/README-checkpoint.md

 1. **Navigate to the project's root directory:**

-   Make sure you are at the top level of the `temperature_converter` directory in your terminal.
+   Make sure you are at the top level of the `comprehensive_temperature_converter` directory in your terminal.

 2. **Run the tests:**